Chicago (musical): North American tours

+The following the closing of the original Broadway production of Chicago, a national tour was launched in 1977.
+Carolyn Kirsch starred as Velma and Penny Worth as Roxie, with Jerry Orbach again in the role of Billy Flynn.
+The ensemble included Kirsten Childs as June and Susan Stroman as Hunyak.
+Chita Rivera and Gwen Verdon later stepped in to reprise the roles they had originated on Broadway.

-There have been ten North American national tours of Chicago.
+There have been ten North American national tours of the 1996 revival production of Chicago.
 The first tour started in April 1997 in Cincinnati, Ohio, six months after the revival opened on Broadway.
 The cast featured Charlotte d'Amboise (Roxie Hart), Jasmine Guy (Velma Kelly), Obba Babatundé (Billy Flynn) and Carol Woods (Matron "Mama" Morton).
 A second company started in December 1997 in Tampa, Florida.
 The tour went on hiatus in Fall 1999 and started again in October 1999 in Denver, Colorado, featuring Robert Urich as Billy Flynn, Vicki Lewis (Velma) and Nana Visitor (Roxie).
 The next tour started in October 2000 in Stamford, Connecticut, with Robert Urich.
 Chita Rivera joined the tour for several weeks.

 The 2003 tour started in June 2003 at the National Theatre, Washington, DC, with Brenda Braxton playing Velma, Bianca Marroquin as Roxie, and Gregory Harrison as Billy Flynn.
 During 2004 the tour cast included Alan Thicke and Tom Wopat as Billy Flynn and Carol Woods as Matron "Mama" Morton.
 The most recent tour started in November 2008 in Charlotte, North Carolina and starred Tom Wopat as Billy Flynn, Bianca Marroquin as Roxie Hart, Terra C. MacLeod as Velma Kelly and Roz Ryan (later replaced by Carol Woods) as Matron "Mama" Morton.
-On January 16, 2012 Peruvian actor Marco Zunino joined the cast as Billy Flynn.
+On January 16, 2012, Peruvian actor Marco Zunino joined the cast as Billy Flynn.

 2013 Hollywood Bowl

-For its annual fully staged musical event, the Hollywood Bowl produced a limited run of Chicago from July 26-28, 2013, directed by Brooke Shields.
+For its annual fully staged musical event, the Hollywood Bowl produced a limited run of Chicago from July 26–28, 2013, directed by Brooke Shields.
 The cast included Samantha Barks as Velma Kelly, Ashlee Simpson as Roxie Hart, Stephen Moyer as Billy Flynn, Drew Carey as Amos Hart, and Lucy Lawless as Mama Morton.